adelpinoherrera/OvCa-TME/README.md

 ## bulkRNA-seq_code
 ### Scripts needed to align each sample
+- star_to_bam_countsout.slurm: bash script to align .fastq.gz files to the human genome (GRCh38) using STAR
+### Scripts to process all the samples in conjunction
+- bulkRNAseq.R: R script containing all the analysis done on the bulkRNAseq samples.
+Briefly:
+  - Pre-processing samples
+  - Normalizing samples and differential gene expression: cancerous vs non-cancerous
+  - Prepare matix for CIBERSORTx: prepare query and reference to upload to CIBERSORTx
+- TCGA-OV_bulkRNAseq.R: R script containing all the analysis done on the TCGA-OV bulkRNAseq samples.
+Briefly:
+  - Download and pre-processing samples: download TCGA-OC dataset and extracting metadata of interest.
+The metadata was exported to excel to find treatment-free intervals accurately
+  - Normalizing samples
+  - Score samples with the COMET signature

 ## scRNA-seq_code
 ### Scripts needed to download and align each sample